arkajitmandal/LangevinDynamics/README.md

 This is a 1 dimentional langevin dynamics simulator.

+##Installation
+Download the zip, and cd to the directory where setup.py is located.
+On a very lucky day the following should work
+~~sh
+pip3 install .
+~~sh

+##What do you need

+A text file.

 Required Files : a text file containing 4 columns.
 Each line have 4 columns; Index, position and the corresponding velocity and force.